dirkpetersen/our-chat/README.md

 ```

+### receiving SSL certs from Let's encrypt

+If your server is reachable from the internet on http standard port 80 you can use `Let's encrypt`.
+The install script will ask for a server hostname (FQDN) that you can enter.

 ## <a name='LibreChatConfiguration'></a>LibreChat Configuration

 You will likely need to edit each of these config files at some point, but for now you should only edit the `~/.env` file to enable LDAP authentication and to update a few security tokens.
 If you are in a [Disaster Recovery / Business Continuity](#DisasterRecoveryBusinessContinuity) sitution, please do not edit the 3 files below but restore them from your secure location.

 ### <a name='env'></a>.env

-Please find these settings in ~/.env:
+Please find these settings in ~/.env and enable them

 ```
 vi ~/.env

-LDAP_URL=ldaps://ldap.domain.edu:636
+#LDAP_URL=ldaps://ldap.domain.edu:636
-LDAP_USER_SEARCH_BASE=OU=User Accounts,dc=domain,dc=edu
+#LDAP_USER_SEARCH_BASE=OU=User Accounts,dc=domain,dc=edu
-LDAP_BIND_DN=CN=myserviceaccount,OU=Service Accounts,OU=User Accounts,DC=domain,DC=edu
+#LDAP_BIND_DN=CN=myserviceaccount,OU=Service Accounts,OU=User Accounts,DC=domain,DC=edu
-LDAP_BIND_CREDENTIALS="ad-password"
-LDAP_LOGIN_USES_USERNAME=true
-LDAP_SEARCH_FILTER=(&(sAMAccountName={{username}})(memberOf=CN=our-chat-users,OU=Groups,DC=domain,DC=edu))
-LDAP_FULL_NAME=displayName
+#LDAP_BIND_CREDENTIALS="ad-password"
+#LDAP_LOGIN_USES_USERNAME=true
+#LDAP_SEARCH_FILTER=(&(sAMAccountName={{username}})(memberOf=CN=our-chat-users,OU=Groups,DC=domain,DC=edu))
+#LDAP_FULL_NAME=displayName
 ```

-These settings should be pretty self-explanatory.
+The LDAP settings should be pretty self-explanatory.
 For example, `LDAP_LOGIN_USES_USERNAME` means that you can log in with your username instead of typing your entire email address.
 The LDAP_SEARCH_FILTER is a bit of a workaround that we use to restrict LibreChat to members of an AD/LDAP security group.
 The filter was not intended for authorization, and if a new user is not a member of that group, they will get a 401 error (AuthN) instead of 403 (AuthZ).
 This can be a bit confusing.
 On some LDAP systems, the LDAP_BIND_DN can be the email address (aka service principal) of the service account, e.g., `myserviceaccount@domain.edu`, but it is safest to use the DN (distinguished name).

-After you have configured all these 7 settings, please use the LDAP test script `~/our-chat/tests/ldap-test.py <testuser>` to verify these settings.
+After you have configured all 7 settings, please use the LDAP test script `~/our-chat/tests/ldap-test.py <testuser>` to verify these settings.
 To check the LDAP_SEARCH_FILTER, you have to pass the username of a test user who is member of that security group (e.g. our-chat-users)

 ```
 ~/our-chat/tests/ldap-test.py peterdir